 Admission – Transfer – Discharge from a Residential Service

-By law and national standards, admission, transition and discharge from a residential service must take account of the rights of people with disabilities.
+Admission, transition, and discharge from a residential service must take account of the rights of people with disabilities.
+This is the law and is set out in national standards.

 The Registered Provider of a residential service shall ensure that each resident